Unemployment Insurance Appeals FAQ

 How is it determined whether an appeal is timely?

-Appeals are determined timely filed if it is postmarked, hand-delivered or faxed (prior to the close of business to the office receiving the appeal) within fourteen days after the date of mailing of the determination.
+Appeals are determined timely filed if it is postmarked, hand-delivered or faxed (prior to the close of business to the office receiving the appeal) within 14 days after the date of mailing of the determination.

 What happens after I submit my request for an appeals hearing?